The Asymmetric Index of a Graph: Calculating the asymmetric index of a graph

-\begin{theorem} For $n \geq 6, \; \left\lfloor \frac{n-1}{2}\right\rfloor \leq ai\left( K_{1,n-1}\right) \leq n-1 $. \end{theorem} \begin{proof} The lower bound follows by Lemma 1.4.
+\begin{theorem} For $n \geq 6, \; \left\lfloor \frac{n-1}{2}\right\rfloor \leq ai\left( K_{1,n-1}\right) \leq n-1 $. \end{theorem} \begin{proof} The lower bound follows by Theorem 9.
 For the upper bound, note that a path $P_{n-1}$ can be formed using each vertex of degree one, adding $n-2$ edges to the graph.
-The resulting graph is one edge short of being a wheel graph, and by Theorem 2.3 we need only remove one additional edge to be asymmetric. \end{proof}
+The resulting graph is one edge short of being a wheel graph, and by Theorem 7 we need only remove one additional edge to make the graph asymmetric. \end{proof}

-Of all graphs, complete graphs appear to have the highest symmetric index.
-It is not too difficult to establish an upper bound for $ai(K_{n})$.
-There exists an asymmetric tree $H$ with seven vertices and six edges.
-By the extension lemma and the disjoint union lemma, $H$ can be extended to an asymmetric graph $H_{n}$ consisting of a tree with $n-1$ vertices along with an isolated vertex.
-Then by the complement lemma, $K_{n}-H_{n}$ will be asymmetric.
-We have shown that $ai(K_{n})\leq n-2$.

-However in some cases this bound can be improved.
-Consider $ai(K_{28})$.
-It is known that there are three non-isomorphic trees on $9$ vertices which we will refer to as $T_{1}$, $T_{2}$, and $T_{3}$.
-By the disjoint union lemma the graph $K_{1}+T_{1}+T_{2}+T_{3}$ is asymmetric.
-Then the graph $K_{28}-\left( K_{1}+T_{1}+T_{2}+T_{3}\right) $ is asymmetric.
-We have shown that $ai(K_{28})\leq n-3$.
-What led to this improvement is that there are multiple non-isomorphic asymmetric graphs of the same order.
-The more of these graphs the better the bound will be.